AshwiniRN/SimpleDataEntryApplication-LIS/README.md

 ```bash
 mvn clean install
 ```
-4.Once the build is successful, run the following command to start the application:
+4. Once the build is successful, run the following command to start the application:
 ```bash
 mvn spring-boot:run
 ```